codihuston/ustrending/docs/development.md

 1. If `skaffold` is running in a terminal (via `skaffold dev`), pass a `SIGINT` to it (`CTRL+C`)
 2. In the same terminal run `skaffold delete`
-3. Delete the directory created by the the `mongo-deploymeny.yml` under the `hostPath` key
+3. Delete the directory created by the the `mongo-deployment.yml` under the `hostPath > path` key
 4. Delete all docker related docker images:

    Bash: